Top 15 Automated API Testing Tools 2025

 14. Citrus Framework (Complex end-to-end integration testing)

-Citrus is a powerful, open-source integration testing framework for messaging-based systems.
-Built for Java developers, it provides a fluent Java API to define test logic and automate message-based interactions, whether HTTP, REST, SOAP, JMS, Kafka, MQTT, or custom protocols.
+Citrus is an open-source integration testing framework for message-based systems.
+It provides a fluent Java DSL for defining automated interactions across HTTP, REST, SOAP, JMS, Kafka, MQTT, and more.

 Feature highlights:

-• Fully automated tests using a Java fluent DSL for defining complex messaging flows
+- Java fluent DSL for complex messaging flows

-• Supports a wide range of protocols and transports, including HTTP, SOAP, REST, JMS, Kafka, MQTT, TCP/UDP, and more
+- Supports HTTP, SOAP, REST, JMS, Kafka, MQTT, TCP/UDP, and more

-• Built-in support for schema validation, XPath/JSONPath assertions, and custom test scripts
+- Built-in schema validation, XPath/JSONPath assertions, and scripting

-• Compatible with JUnit, TestNG, and Maven/Gradle build systems
+- Compatible with JUnit, TestNG, Maven, and Gradle

 Best for:

-• Developers needing fine-grained control over messaging and validation logic in automated tests
+- Developers needing fine-grained control of messaging and validation logic

 15. Airborne (RSpec-style API testing in Ruby)

-Airborne is a lightweight, Ruby-based API automation testing framework built on top of RSpec.
-Designed for developers and testers who prefer a code-first approach, Airborne enables fast, expressive HTTP tests without the overhead of a graphical user interface.
+Airborne is a lightweight Ruby-based API automation framework built on top of RSpec.
+Designed for teams who prefer a code-first workflow, it enables fast and expressive HTTP tests without relying on a GUI.

 Feature highlights:

-• Supports JSON response validation, status code checks, and header inspections
+- Supports JSON validation, status code checks, and header assertions

 Pricing: Free